Our last round of grants were awarded in March to:

 What can the grant be used for?

 The grant must be used to benefit people living in our region.
-It can be used for specific purchases like sports or IT equipment, or to help fund big projects like building repairs.
-Grants must be used within 6 months of being awarded.
+It can be used for specific purchases like sports or IT equipment, or to help fund smaller projects like building repairs.
+Grants must be used within six months of being awarded.

 Who decides if your application is successful?

 Our community grants panel is made up of KCOM employees who live and work in the region.
-They meet 4 times a year to consider every eligible application we've received during the previous 3 months.
-As an example, applications received in March, April and May will be reviewed in June.
+They meet four times a year to consider every eligible application we've received during the previous three months.
+As an example, applications received in October, November and December will be looked at in January.

 What makes a successful grant?